timeddilation/F1-dataViz/README.md

 * Requires R version 3.6.* https://www.r-project.org/
 * Requires RStudio https://www.rstudio.com/
+* Requires Rtools (will be prompted to install this later)
 * Start by running libsSetup.R to get the packages installed used by these scripts.
 * Then run the helperFunctions.R to load in the data and add functions used to assist some metrics.